 A. Simulation-to-Real Transfer Problem

-The training of autonomous navigation system, as it is practiced now, relied heavily on data intensive methods such as deep learning and reinforcement learning [1 - Walker 2019] [2 - Wang 2017].
-The data collection challenges of these methods are well-understood, and these problems can generally be addressed by using simulated environments [3 - Kang 2019] [4 - Sampedro 2018].
+The training of autonomous navigation system, as it is practiced now, relied heavily on data intensive methods such as deep learning and reinforcement learning [1] [2].
+The data collection challenges of these methods are well-understood, and these problems can generally be addressed by using simulated environments [3] [4].
 Collecting data using a simulator is a feasible way of collecting large quantity of data that otherwise would have been more difficult if collected manually.
 Simulated data, as compared with real-world data, are cheaper and easier to collect which makes it an ideal candidate for data collection.

 However, the use of simulated data also poses unique challenges for the development of autonomous navigation system.
 The drawback of models trained on simulated data is arguably the decay of performance when models are deployed in the real world.
-This is known as the reality gap or simulation-to-real transfer (sim-real) problem [5 - Jakobi 1995] [6 - James 2017].
+This is known as the reality gap or simulation-to-real transfer (sim-real) problem [5] [6].

-The crux of the sim-real problem is that a simulated environment, despite the best effort to make it as realistic to the real-world as it can be with current technology, is still not an actual copy of the real-world [7 - Neunert 2017].
+The crux of the sim-real problem is that a simulated environment, despite the best effort to make it as realistic to the real-world as it can be with current technology, is still not an actual copy of the real-world [7].
 There are perceivable visual differences between simulated and real environments, and the complexity of forces and dynamics acting on objects in the real-world is simplified in simulation.
 Hence, simulated environment cannot fully model all aspects of reality.
 All these differences reduce the performance of simulation models deployed in the real-world.

-Sim-to-Real Transfer: (Note: The goal of sim-to-real transfer is to use simulated or synthetic data, which are cheap and easy to be collected, to partially or fully replace the use of real-world data, which are expensive and time consuming to be obtained.
-The main challenge in effective sim-to-real transfer is that there are aspects of reality which cannot be modelled well in the simulated environment.
-Hence, a model that has been trained in simulation cannot be directly deployed in the real environment since there is a distribution shift between the test data and the training data.)

 Prior works had tried addressing the sim-real problem by concentrating on specific characteristics of the issue.
 These works typically fall under the approach of (1) creating better simulators that minimizes the differences between simulation and reality, or (2) making simulation models more robust to the effect of the sim-real problem.
 The first approach is driven by the idea that as the simulation becomes more accurate, so will the transition of simulation models to reality becomes smoother.
 The second approach abandons the idea of a fully accurate simulation, in favor of methods that aim to generalize simulation models to real-world deployment.
 The typical methods under this approach are domain randomization and domain adaption.

 B. Simulators improvement

-A focus on improving the fidelity of simulated environments has led to more visually realistic simulators, such as the Microsoft Aerial Informatics and Robotics Simulation (AirSim) [8 - Shah 2018] and CARLA [9 - Dosovitskiy 2017].
+A focus on improving the fidelity of simulated environments has led to more visually realistic simulators, such as the Microsoft Aerial Informatics and Robotics Simulation (AirSim) [8] and CARLA [9].
 This approach of developing ever more accurate simulators will continue unabated in the foreseeable future, bolstered by increasing computing power and advancement in hardware technology.
-Despite these expected advancements in simulators, it is likely that simulation models will still fail to properly generalize to the real-world due to the slightest discrepancy between these two environments [10 - Cobbe 2018].
+Despite these expected advancements in simulators, it is likely that simulation models will still fail to properly generalize to the real-world due to the slightest discrepancy between these two environments [10].

 C. Domain Randomization